gurayasu/thiha-shop-transaction/README.md

 ## Features

 - Fetch products from a Google Sheet and display them on a purchase page.
-- Buyers select multiple products; the total price updates dynamically.
+- Buyers can enter a phone number, see their balance and select multiple products with quantities; the total price updates dynamically and purchases are blocked when the balance is insufficient.
-- Purchases are recorded in a `Purchases` sheet for later review.
+- Purchases are recorded in a `Purchases` sheet and user balances are deducted in the `Users` sheet.
-- Admin dashboard shows sales summary per product without sending emails.

-The code is structured to allow future expansion such as prepaid balances linked to phone numbers.
+- Admin pages show sales summaries and provide a simple interface to charge user balances.

 ## Setup